microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine-actors.md

 You need to take this into account when using this kind of [timer based async events](../programming-models/actors/timers).
-One way to improve the design in a firmware based system like a coffee machine is to switch from a polling based system to an interrupt based system where the `MockSensors` can send important events to the `CoffeeMachine`.
+One way to improve the design in a firmware based system like a coffee machine is to switch from a polling based system to an interrupt based system where the `MockCoffeeGrinder` can send important events to the `CoffeeMachine`.
 This style of interrupt based eventing is used to model the `ShotCompleteEvent`, `WaterHotEvent`, `WaterEmptyEvent` and `HopperEmptyEvent`.